ktye-UF/MiniWECC/README.md

 ## Introduction
 This repo currently contains 3 demos:

 - **`'demo_paper.m'`**: demo for the pipeline of Gaussian process surrogate modeling.
-More advanced methods (parallel partial Gaussian process) will be used for this project.
+More advanced methods (parallel partial Gaussian process) will be used for more complex problems.

 - **`'demo1_copula_inference.m'`**: demo for comparing copula inference results based on 720 samples and 360 samples